gigimic/chatbot_retrieval/README.md

 Create training and testing data

-create the training data. input is the pattern and output is the class our input pattern belongs to. text is converted into numbers.
+Create the training data.
+Input is the pattern and output is the class our input pattern belongs to. text is converted into numbers (word embedding).

 Build the model